-After Milan, Madrid, Paris and Chicago, the Fifth OECD Roundtable of Mayors and Ministers will provide a forum for national ministers and city mayors to discuss ways of co-ordinating national and local policies that can help cities to make the most of their potential.
-The Roundtable will devote particular attention to strategies for:
+After Milan, Madrid, Paris and Chicago, the Fifth OECD Roundtable of Mayors and Ministers provided a forum for national ministers and city mayors to discuss ways of co-ordinating national and local policies that can help cities to make the most of their potential.
+The Roundtable devoted particular attention to strategies for:

 The event: a unique forum for discussion of innovative approaches to urban policy

 The Roundtable was organised back-to-back with a meeting of OECD ministers in Marseille on “Regions and Cities: Where Policies and People Meet”.
 The Roundtable is a top level, closed-door event.
 Attendance is by invitation only to leading Mayors and National ministers both within and outside the OECD.
 Since 2007, 75 mayors and nearly 50 ministers have attended one or more OECD Roundtables.